dhp-toolkit/dhp-toolkit.github.io/_posts/2025-06-17-tutorial-geonames.md

 toc_label: "Table of Contents"
 ---

+A hands-on, beginner-friendly guide to querying historical place data using the GeoNames API.
+Learn how to search for places by name, extract geographic coordinates, feature types, and alternate names, and save the results for analysis—all through clear Python examples.
+No prior experience with APIs required; perfect for students and researchers in history or the humanities working with historical maps, gazetteers, or place-based data.

 ## Prerequisites

 This tutorial assumes a basic understanding of how to work with Jupyter Notebook.
 We strongly recommend that you take the `Getting Started with Jupyter Notebook` tutorial before taking this tutorial.